anpawo/Epitech-Setup/README.md

 # custom-setup

-my custom setup for linux when coding (Epitech)
+my custom setup for linux for Epitech